redpanda-data-blog/2022-apache-flink-wordcount/README.md

 * You can find our main project repo here: [Redpanda](https://github.com/redpanda-data/redpanda)
 * Join the [Redpanda Community on Slack](https://redpanda.com/slack)
-* [Sign up for Redpanda University](https://university.redpanda.com/) for free courses on data streaming and working with Redpanda.
+* [Sign up for Redpanda University](https://university.redpanda.com/) for free courses on data streaming and working with Redpanda